 First of all, it is essential to define the purpose of the dissemination and communication in order to determine the targeted audience, the message, the methods and the timing of the dissemination.
 Therefore, the main goals of the dissemination are:

-To spread projects’ results
+To spread projects’ results;

-To contribute to the implementation of better security protocols and management for the healthcare system
+To contribute to the implementation of better security protocols and management for the healthcare system.

 The purpose of the Dissemination Plan for AERAS would be to share projects progression results with stakeholder by organising specific events such as workshops and by submitting scientific papers to well established journals of health sector.